nonplayer/hammercrawl/hc_complete_rules.md

   - **Good:** Body, Death = add your level to your roll.
   - **Okay:** Area = add 1/2 your level (round down) to the roll.
   - **Bad:** Mind, Fate = add 1/3 your level (round down) to the roll.
+* **Gear Restrictions:** Fighters can use all weapons, shields, and armour.

 **Combat Superiority:** Fighters have a bonus attack die at first level (giving them two), and gain a new one at levels 3, 6, 9, 12, and 15.
 When attacking, a Fighter declares their target(s) and then rolls all of their attack dice, but only one damage die.
 Each attack that hits applies the same amount of damage.

-**Shield-Trainer:** Fighters can use a Shield Bash with any one of their successful attack dice.
+**Shield-Trained:** Fighters can use a Shield Bash with any one of their successful attack dice.

+**Two-Hander:** When using a two-handed weapon, Fighters roll an *extra* damage die with their attacks, applying the result to all attacks that hit.

 #### Human Magic-User